Technosignature: Artificial heat and light

 Light and heat detected from planets must be distinguished from natural sources to conclusively prove the existence of intelligent life on a planet.
 For example, NASA's 2012 Black Marble experiment showed that significant stable light and heat sources on Earth, such as chronic wildfires in arid Western Australia, originate from uninhabited areas and are naturally occurring.

-The proposed LUVOIR A may be able to detect city lights twelve times those of Earth on Proxima b in 300 hours.
+Spectroscopic observations of exoplanet nightsides would be able to identify artificial lighting via its distinct spectroscopic signature.
+Work by astronomer Thomas Beatty has shown that the spectrally concentrated emission from sodium street lights would be distinguishable from natural sources using proposed next generation space telescopes.
+The proposed Large Ultraviolet Optical Infrared Surveyor may be able to detect city lights twelve times those of Earth on Proxima b in 300 hours.

 Atmospheric analysis

 Atmospheric analysis of planetary atmospheres, as is already done on various Solar System bodies and in a rudimentary fashion on several hot Jupiter extrasolar planets, may reveal the presence of chemicals produced by technological civilizations.
 For example, atmospheric emissions from human technology use on Earth, including nitrogen dioxide and chlorofluorocarbons, are detectable from space.
 Artificial air pollution may therefore be detectable on extrasolar planets and on Earth via "atmospheric SETI" – including NO2 pollution levels and with telescopic technology close to today.
 Such technosignatures may consist not of the detection of the level of one specific chemical but simultaneous detections of levels of multiple specific chemicals in atmospheres.

 However, there remains a possibility of mis-detection; for example, the atmosphere of Titan has detectable signatures of complex chemicals that are similar to what on Earth are industrial pollutants, though not the byproduct of civilisation.
 Some SETI scientists have proposed searching for artificial atmospheres created by planetary engineering to produce habitable environments for colonisation by an ETI.